kfoozminus/cheatsheets/kubernetes.md

 - deployment + rollout is recommended"
 - if the labels of the replicaset is empty, it is defaulted to the pods it manages
 - `replicas` default to 1
 - `containers.ports` lists the ports to expose FROM THE CONTAINER. keeping it empty doesn't prevent a port to be exposed. so in our book app, we exposed 4321. we could leave this field.
-QJenny - if we didn't expose the port in Dockerfile, would exposing the port in this field make it work???
+UJenny - if we didn't expose the port in Dockerfile, would exposing the port in this field make it work???
 - `containers.command` overwrites entrypoint of docker image.
 - `resources` cpu, memory, storage, ephemeral-storage
 - after pods are created, changing `containers.env` didn't change pods `containers.env`. but through deployment, it did.